Why is it so hard to tell a new story about tango – or even a real story?

 I am sad that Cherkaoui, following from the brilliant Babel which explored multiculturalism with breadth and humor, with dancers of mixed ages and abilities, and without relying on acrobatic dance, has given us only another litany of melodramas, threesomes, chairs, and spectacle.

-I liked a lot of the choreography (especially the first dance in soltada, the triets, the allegorical air tango, and the top-notch stage number with Soledad Andrea Fernandez*), and the concept of mixing tango and contemporary dancers (with mixed results).
+I liked a lot of the choreography (especially the first dance in soltada, the triets, the allegorical air tango, and the top-notch stage number with Soledad Andrea Fernandez*).
+I liked the concept of mixing tango and contemporary dancers (with mixed results).
 But I yearned for an outsider to make some meaning that tango’s insiders seem incapable or unwilling to do.

 The one superlative artistic moment had nothing to do with tango.
 A man, a white flag, and a projection of the Argentinean flag danced on and past one another.
 This was a profound and moving representation of the historical and ongoing struggle of the Argentinean people for and with and and against their nation, state, and government.
 Unfortunately, I couldn’t find a photo of this number.